 - Policy Implications

-According to research and subject experts, policy options that could influence breastfeeding include:
+Policy options that could increase breastfeeding include:

 Sources for this narrative: